-It seems like a long time since I have been writing a blog and sorry I have been so quiet recently.
-Though most of everyday life has slowed down and business like mine having to press there pause button, I've been surprisingly busy, mostly with university work and training courses.
+It seems like a long time ago since I wrote a blog post.
+Most of everyday life has slowed down and business like mine having to press their pause button.
+However, I've been surprisingly busy, mostly with university work and training courses.

 Lockdown has been very tough for many families, we have had to spend months away from each other.
 I know the first thing I will be doing is visiting family and giving them a long awaited hug.
-I'll defiantly be taking some many photographs.
-In the next few weeks I will be preparing a very special package aimed at capturing your family in a documentary style, classic and candid.
-If you would like to be the first notified drop me a message.
+I'll defiantly be taking so many more photographs.

 Taken at Venture, Fulham